nsrau/azure-docs.it-it/articles/mobile-services-dotnet-backend-windows-store-dotnet-aad-rbac.md

             if (controller == null)
             {
                 services.Log.Error("AuthorizeAadRole: No ApiController.");
-                return;
             }

-            string accessToken = GetAADToken(services);
-            if (accessToken == null)
+            bool isAuthorized = false;
+            try
             {
+                // Initialize a mapping for the group id to our enumerated type InitGroupIds();

+                // Retrieve a AAD token from ADAL GetAADToken();
+                if (token == null)
+                {
                     services.Log.Error("AuthorizeAadRole: Failed to get an AAD access token.");
-                return;
                 }

-            GraphConnection graphConnection = new GraphConnection(accessToken);
-            if (graphConnection == null)
+                else
                 {
-                services.Log.Error("AuthorizeAadRole: Failed to get a graph connection.");
-                return;
-            }

-            bool isAuthorized = false;

-            // Find the group using a filter on the name FilterGenerator groupFilter = new FilterGenerator();
-            groupFilter.QueryFilter = ExpressionHelper
-                .CreateConditionalExpression(typeof(Group), GraphProperty.DisplayName, Role.ToString(),
-                    ExpressionType.Equal);

-            // Get the group id from the filtered results PagedResults<Group> groupPages = graphConnection.List<Group>(null, groupFilter);
-            string groupId = groupPages.Results.FirstOrDefault().ObjectId;

-            // Check group membership to see if the user is part of the group that corresponds to the role if (!string.IsNullOrEmpty(groupId))
+                    // Check group membership to see if the user is part of the group that corresponds to the role if (!string.IsNullOrEmpty(groupIds[(int)Role]))
                     {
                         ServiceUser serviceUser = controller.User as ServiceUser;
                         if (serviceUser != null && serviceUser.Level == AuthorizationLevel.User)
                         {
                             var idents = serviceUser.GetIdentitiesAsync().Result;
-                    var clientAadCredentials = idents.OfType<AzureActiveDirectoryCredentials>().FirstOrDefault();
+                            AzureActiveDirectoryCredentials clientAadCredentials =
+                                idents.OfType<AzureActiveDirectoryCredentials>().FirstOrDefault();
                             if (clientAadCredentials != null)
                             {
-                        bool isMember = graphConnection.IsMemberOf(groupId, clientAadCredentials.ObjectId);
-                        if (isMember)
-                        {
-                            isAuthorized = true;
+                                isAuthorized = CheckMembership(clientAadCredentials.ObjectId);
                             }
                         }
                     }
                 }

-            if (!isAuthorized)
+            }
+            catch (Exception e)
             {
+                services.Log.Error(e.Message);
+            }
+            finally
+            {
+                if (isAuthorized == false)
+                {
+                    services.Log.Error("Denying access");

                     actionContext.Response = actionContext.Request
                         .CreateErrorResponse(HttpStatusCode.Forbidden,
                             "User is not logged in or not a member of the required group");
                 }
             }
+        }

-8. Salvare le modifiche in AuthorizeAadRole.cs.
+12. Salvare le modifiche in AuthorizeAadRole.cs.

-## <a name="add-access-checking"></a>Aggiunta del controllo di accesso basato sui ruoli alle operazioni del database
+##Aggiungere il controllo di accesso basato sui ruoli alle operazioni del database

 1. In Visual Studio espandere la cartella **Controller** nel progetto di servizio mobile.
-Open TodoItemController.cs.
+Aprire TodoItemController.cs.

 2. In TodoItemController.cs aggiungere un'istruzione `using` per lo spazio dei nomi Utilità che contiene l'attributo di autorizzazione personalizzato.

         using todolistService.Utilities;